Horadry/Taxi_v3/README.md

 #### States:

-    We have 500 discrete states, each state space is represented by the tuple: (taxi_row, taxi_col, passenger_location, destination)
+    We have 500 discrete states.
+    Each state space is represented by the tuple: (taxi_row, taxi_col, passenger_location, destination)

 #### Rewards: